webeweb/smsmode-library/README.md

 ## Usage

 Read the [documentation](doc/index.md).
-You can aslo consult or execute sample scripts into dev folder.
+You can also consult or execute sample scripts into dev folder.

 ## Testing